c-blake/procs/README.md

 `top` is really just a combination of `pd -d1` & `sc` with usually less history accessible via terminal scrollback.
-With two terminal windows you can get the same data in a perhaps more open/re-analyzable format.
+With two terminal windows you can get the same data (much more really) in a more open/re-analyzable format.

 Actions on unrelated processes
 ------------------------------